Adult Havanese

 Comfort:

 - Old Towels for the Crate or cheap washable crate pads (2-3 will do - one to change, 1 to wash and one just in case) We also like the soft crate pads.
-But two so you can wash one and line the crate with the other.
+Buy two so you can wash one and line the crate with the other.
 You can also line any crate early on with absorbent towels multi-layered and put a waterproof pad inbetween.

 Please realize your dog loves to den and when it is surrounded by something that is familiar with them, they often settle down.
 We also give them tons of love so snuggling with you will also be a calming moment for them.